Commemorating the life and legacy of Packy, Portland's biggest celebrity, on the anniversary of his birth.

 Indoor areas feature natural flooring and state-of-the-art heating and ventilation systems, and the herd can move inside and outside at will.

 offers a spacious, inside viewing area, as well as an educational area that highlights the 5,000-year-old history of the human-elephant relationship around the world.

 Together, the Elephant Building and Forest Hall form one of the largest indoor elephant facilities in the world.

 VIDEO: Elephant Lands at the Oregon Zoo

 I was so impressed by the new facility that I put together this short video ↓ of our visit.
 I hope you enjoy it!

 If you live in or are planning to visit the Portland area, I encourage you to visit our Zoo soon.
-There’s always something new to see and learn.
-(If you stop by this summer, be sure to look around for Miss Em: she’ll be volunteering as a ZooTeen again this year.)
+There's always something new to see and learn.
+(Our Miss Em volunteered as a ZooTeen for five summers!)